 The Golden Rule.
 “Do unto others as you would have them do unto you.”
 No one wants to be injured, harmed in any way, or murdered.
 If children can be taught the Golden Rule, and develop empathy for what others might feel, they will be safe from the self-will that thinks only of its own wants or needs.
 It would be rare for a person who has embraced the Golden Rule in his or her heart to ever consider murder or killing as a solution or reaction.

 For Older Children and Up:

 Bullies.
 There are a number of books and articles available offering practical help on how to deal with bullies.
-Children need to know there are options to dealing with bullies that do not including fighting back with violent behavior.
+Children need to know there are options to dealing with bullies that do not include fighting back with violent behavior.
 More importantly, they need to learn not to become bullies themselves, and to learn the power of Love.
 Often, it is said, children who are bullies have become that way due to being mistreated by others at home.
 There is a need for healing all around.
 Children can help to spread Christianity by using love and wisdom in dealing with those who would terrorize them at school or in the community.
 They need to learn that “You shall not hit or get revenge” is practice for learning “Thou shalt not kill.”
 Mary Baker Eddy tells us: “Love is the liberator.”
 (S&H 225)

 Violent video and computer games, movies, and television.
 Studies have shown that there is most likely a connection between the violence found in these sources and the pronounced aggressiveness found in some children and teens today.
 This may not be true for all of them, but it makes sense that a steady diet of violent images can desensitize a mind to the dangers of real-life violence.
 One of the Commandments of God, the Second, tells us “Thou shalt not make unto thee any graven image.”